LEADERSHIP

 Associate Director

-As the Associate Director of Small Business Policy, Legislative Affairs and Workforce Development, Dr. Charles serves as the Principal Advisor to the Director on small business industrial base related policy, regulation, and legislation.
+As the Associate Director of Policy, Subcontracting, and Workforce Development, Dr. Charles serves as the Principal Advisor to the Director on small business industrial base related policy,

 Prior to joining the DoD OSBP, Dr. Charles served as a Product Support Manager in the Combat Data Systems Program Office within the F-35 Joint Strike Fighter Program.
 Dr. Charles advised on logistics policies.
 She led efforts to sustain various software and hardware tools that Combat Data Systems provides to its operational units that are responsible for developing combat mission data files with the latest capabilities for the F-35.
 She also held other key leadership roles in her 24 year career in support of various DoD acquisition and sustainment programs.